jddelia/WonderQ/README.md

 `POST: /new/message`

-This endpoint adds a new message into the queue, and it returns { messageId: <id> }
+This endpoint adds a new message into the queue, and it returns { messageId: "id" }.
 Content-Type: application/x-www-form-urlencoded.

 ### Known Issues